quickwit-oss/quickwit/docs/reference/cli.md

 The control plane service schedules indexing tasks to indexers.
 It listens to metastore events such as an source create, delete, toggle, or index delete and reacts accordingly to update the indexing plan.

 ### Janitor service

-The Janitor service runs maintenance indexes tasks: garbage collection, documents delete, and retention policy tasks.
+The Janitor service runs maintenance tasks on indexes: garbage collection, documents delete, and retention policy tasks.

 :::note
 Quickwit needs to open the following port for cluster formation and workload distribution: